 This is so common – making ourself look at a spot, that there’s a shortcut for it named LookAt.
-It computes the line, runs LookRotation and sets it as our new rotation, all in one line:
+It takes a point, then computes the line from us to it and all the rest:

 All of our old math works with these.
-If we want to look at little above the red cube, we can do it:
+If we want to look a little above the red cube, we can do it:

-a way to do that is to get an arrow to the target, then flatten it out by setting y to 0:
+We can find the arrow, which slants up, but then flatten it out by setting y to 0:

 Here’s the same trick using LookAt.
 It makes a fake bunny position, level with us: